kraskoo/Projects/In Production/JavaScript/vote_system/README.md

 Based on JavaScript Local Storage, for saving vote progress.

 Warning!
 The original implementation is designed on 'Full HD Resolution (1920x1080)' and contains 100 articles for voting.
-This implementation contains 25 articles, so it could be looks incorrect on some places.
-And one not so tuff issue, but hardly looks, moved context menu on other resolution. Оne not so hard issue, but undoubtedly have a very bad looks is that when used on other resolution, except Full Hd, shown of context menu has incorrect position.
+This implementation contains 25 articles, so it could be looks incorrect on some places. Оne not so hard issue, but undoubtedly have a very bad looks is that when used on other resolution, except Full Hd, shown of context menu has incorrect position.
 (I don't need to use on other devices, so i leave at this way.)